Welcome to today's edition of the Rush 24-7 podcast.

 I'm trying to tweak the libs in the audience here.

-But I'll let me go through the uh the various forms of the uh immigration bill.
+But let me go through the various forms of the immigration bill.

-This is I still say this is an issue that uh one party is gonna triumph on at the expense of the other.
+I still say this is an issue that one party is going to triumph on at the expense of the other.

 And it's a tough one for both because when you get right down to it, folks, when you get right down to it, neither party really wants to do much about it because Democrats see a new wave of potential voters and welfare state members, by the way, entitlement recipients.

-And uh because they you have to understand that liberals have have contempt for people.
+And because you have to understand that liberals have contempt for people.

 You cannot not be a liberal without having contempt for people.